OweysMomenzada/Improvement-of-Emotion-Recognition-on-German-text-corpora/src/README.md

-# Implementation of the ER System
+# Domain-generalized emotion recognition on German text corpora | Implementation

-Here, you can run the ER system on your own machine.
 The chosen parameters and setups were based on the investigations conducted (see `./Experiment/` folder).
+This implementation, thus, has been chosen as one of the appropriate setups to implement the approach proposed in our paper.

 ### Setup
 To get started, please install Python 3.8 or higher.
 Next, create a new Python environment and install all dependencies by running the following command: